alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

 about lifting stay-at-home orders, but as relayed by [Justin Wolfers,
 UMich Economics professor](https://twitter.com/JustinWolfers/status/1244294419492343808),
-a survey of over 40 leading economimts found *0%* of them agreed that lifting severe lockdowns early would decrease total economic damange.
+a survey of over 40 leading economists found *0%* of them agreed that lifting severe lockdowns early would decrease total economic damage.

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Understand the incentives: CEO&#39;s and bankers are calling for workers to be recalled.
 Economists—whose models also account for what&#39;s in the workers&#39; best interests—disagree.
 Epidemiologists—who understand how pandemics spread—also disagree.</p>&mdash; Justin Wolfers (@JustinWolfers) <a href="https://twitter.com/JustinWolfers/status/1244298426759680004?ref_src=twsrc%5Etfw">March 29, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>